andralex/thenextafterc/docs/source/index.rst

-Welcome to Quick Start with D's documentation!
+Welcome to Quick Start with D!
 ==============================================

 NOT READY!